-Medical CAM Boot For Broken Foot
+Medical Orthopedic Boot For Broken Foot

 There are three types of orthopedic medical boots and two heights:

-Non- Inflated Cam Boot - This type of med boot is often used when you do not have much swelling.
+- Non- Inflated Cam Boot - This type of med boot is often used when you do not have much swelling.

-Inflated Cam Boot - This boot has a pneumatic bladder that helps provide needed compression for swelling.
+- Inflated Cam Boot - This boot has a pneumatic bladder that helps provide needed compression for swelling.

-ROM Boot - This type of boot provides a locking mechanism that may be needed to lock the ankle at a certain degree of bend or permit a set range of motion.
+- ROM Boot - This type of boot provides a locking mechanism that may be needed to lock the ankle at a certain degree of bend or permit a set range of motion.

-Short Cam boots - Short fracture boots are recommended for foot fractures, post-op foot surgeries, and other sprains of the foot or ankle.
+- Short Cam boots - Short fracture boots are recommended for foot fractures, post-op foot surgeries, and other sprains of the foot or ankle.

-Tall Cam boots - Tall fracture boots are often used for fractures of the lower leg, ankle sprains, stable fractures of the ankle and foot, sprains of the lower leg, and post-op surgeries.
+- Tall Cam boots - Tall fracture boots are often used for fractures of the lower leg, ankle sprains, stable fractures of the ankle and foot, sprains of the lower leg, and post-op surgeries.